Razzle (game): Play

 Razzle consists of a large playing board with over a hundred holes numbered 1 through 6.
-A player makes a bet by spilling eight marbles onto the board from a cup, and the numbers of the holes they land in are added together and referenced on a chart that looks something like a calendar, telling the player how many points they have won for that roll.
-Around half of the squares on the chart show a point bonus, while the other half are empty and score nothing.
+After making a bet, a player spills eight marbles onto the board from a cup, and the numbers of the holes they land in are added together and referenced on a chart that looks something like a calendar, telling the player how many points they have won for that roll.
+Around half of the squares on the chart show a number of points, while the other half are empty and score nothing.
 In football themed versions of the game, points scored are "yards".
 Significant prizes can be on offer, valued in the hundreds of dollars, but they can be won only when a player has reached a particular point or yard total.
+Some results on the chart may be marked "H.P." for a "house prize".

 In most Razzle set-ups, the player must bet one unit of currency (dollar, pound, Euro) per roll.
 Whenever the player throws a total of 29, the game is "doubled": the player must pay twice as much for all future rolls, but will receive an extra prize at the end of the game.

 Jay Mallin records the game being played with eight dice instead of marbles and holes, in Cuban nightclubs and casinos in the 1950s.
 After complaints from the American embassy about tourists losing money in the clubs of Havana, President Fulgencio Batista ordered the game to be shut down.